Skip to content

 3. It's easier to fix and extend.

-2. Hiding complexity: out of sight, out of mind
+Out of sight, out of mind

 The power code above is getting a bit complicated and if we were in the middle of something that was already quite complicated we could get quite distracted by it.
 We saw a similar problem in our preface lecture where we could all easily multiply two one-digit numbers together but had problems with two-digit numbers (over twelve!).